 The REAP model is used to simulate the regional allocation of agricultural resources (land, fertilizer, water, and other inputs) and agricultural production in response to changes in policy, market, and biophysical conditions.
 The research team is currently working with ERS and other cooperating institutions to update and refine the REAP model.

-In addition to the work using the REAP model, the research team is examining trends in agricultural production and environmental indicators in urbanized landscapes – metro counties and metro-adjacent counties – over the period from 2007 to 2017.
+In addition to the work using the REAP model, Penn State research team members Sadikshya Sharma and Dave Abler are examining trends in agricultural production and environmental indicators in urbanized landscapes – metro counties and metro-adjacent counties – over the period from 2007 to 2017.
 The team is examining both counties in the Chesapeake Bay watershed and in the U.S. as a whole.
 Using data envelopment analysis (DEA) and cluster analysis, the questions the team is investigating are: where is agriculture thriving both economically and environmentally, which counties are doing better than others on the agricultural and environmental indicators, how do counties sort themselves into clusters, and what can be learned from the counties that are doing better than others.
 Click here to view the agricultural and environmental trends in urbanized counties.

 Professor of Agricultural Economics, Penn State, and Project Director